jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 - `file-private`: usable only within the same file
 - `file-published`: usable also in other files of same project
-- **not existing**: `library-private`: usable only within the library
+- `package-private`: usable only within the package
-- `library-published`: usable also in other locations (since `library` is always `file-published`)
+- `package-published`: usable also in other locations (since `package` is always `file-published`)

-By introducing the concept of `libraries`, most elements can be defined on three levels in a Jayvee file:
+By introducing the concept of `packages`, most elements can be defined on three levels in a Jayvee file:

 1. On the root level of the file
 2. Within a pipeline
-3. (new) Within a library
+3. (new) Within a package

 The name of an element is given by its definition.
-The **qualified name** is constructed by prepending container structures in this pattern: `<container name>.<element name>`, e.g., `MyDomainLibrary.MyDomainSpecificValuetype`.
+The **qualified name** is constructed by prepending container structures in this pattern: `<container name>.<element name>`, e.g., `MyDomainPackage.MyDomainSpecificValuetype`.

 **Access paths:**

 - root level elements can access
   - root level elements by their name
-  - and elements of libraries by their qualified name
+  - and elements of packages by their qualified name
-- elements within a library can access
+- elements within a package can access
   - root level elements by their name
-  - and elements of other libraries by their qualified name
+  - and elements of other packages by their qualified name
 - elements within a pipeline can access
   - root level elements by their name
   - elements within the same pipeline by their name
-  - and elements of libraries by their qualified name
+  - and elements of packages by their qualified name

 **No-access paths:**